FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/contract_develop/c++_contract/use_precompiled.md

 ---

-FISCO BCOS 3.0 follows the FISCO BCOS 2.0 version of the precompiled contract。In the future, we will also try to abstract the existing typical business scenarios and develop them into pre-compiled contract templates as the basic capability provided by the underlying layer to help users use FISCO BCOS in their business faster and more conveniently.。
+FISCO BCOS 3.0 follows the FISCO BCOS 2.0 version of the precompiled contract。In the future, we will also try to abstract the existing typical business scenarios and develop them into pre-compiled contract templates as the basic capability provided by the underlying layer to help users use FISCO BCOS in their business faster and more conveniently。

 Principles of Precompiled Contracts and FISCO BCOS 2.0+Similar to the version, users can refer to the link when studying its principles: [FISCO BCOS Precompiled Contract Architecture](https://fisco-bcos-documentation.readthedocs.io/zh_CN/latest/docs/manual/precompiled_contract.html?highlight=%E9%A2%84%E7%BC%96%E8%AF%91#fisco-bcos)。

 ## Advantages of Precompiled Contracts

-**Access to distributed storage interfaces**Based on this framework, users can access the local DB storage state and implement any logic they need.。
+**Access to distributed storage interfaces**Based on this framework, users can access the local DB storage state and implement any logic they need。

 **Better performance**Since the implementation is C++The code will be compiled in the underlying layer without entering the EVM for execution, which can have better performance。